ugo-emekauwa/ucspe-ucsm-restore/README.md

 ## Notes and Caveats:
 In some instances, a 503 error may be received when the UCS Manager configuration backup restore is attempted.
-This an intermittent bug with the UCSPE and can be overcome by re-running the **ucspe-ucsm-restore.ps1** script.
+This is an intermittent bug with the UCSPE and can be overcome by re-running the **ucspe-ucsm-restore.ps1** script.

 ## Use Cases:
-A modified version of the scripts in this repository are part of the automation used to support and enable the following Cisco Data Center product demonstrations on Cisco dCloud:
+A modified version of the script in this repository is a part of the automation used to support and enable the following Cisco Data Center product demonstrations on Cisco dCloud:

 1. _Cisco UCS Management with Intersight v1_
 2. _Cisco UCS Central 2.0 v1_